Denikozub/Offroad-routing-engine/docs/_sources/index.rst.txt

 	pip install -e "git+https://github.com/Denikozub/Offroad-routing-engine.git#egg=offroad_routing"

 It is recommended to install packages using conda.
 Pip warning: package requires GeoPandas to be installed, which can be problematic on Windows. `This <https://towardsdatascience.com/geopandas-installation-the-easy-way-for-windows-31a666b3610f/>`_ article may help.
+Dependency warning: you may additionally need to pip install cykhash==1.0.2, rtree and reinstall pyproj with pip.

 Usage